Trade negotiation between the UK and the EU: March 2020

 The first official meeting was scheduled for the afternoon of the Monday 2 March 2020.
 The Guardian anticipated that the 'flash-points' would be "the level playing field' (on workers' rights, environmental protection, product safety standards and state aid), fisheries, dispute resolution, financial services, security and law enforcement, foreign policy and defence, cross-border transport, science and research".
-In addition, the EU expressed its concern that the UK had not begun any work to implement the Ireland Protocol in the Withdrawal Agreement (a formal treaty) and that UK Government appeared to be backsliding on the obligations it had entered into.
+In addition, the EU expressed its concern that the UK had not begun any work to implement the Northern Ireland Protocol in the Withdrawal Agreement (a formal treaty) and that UK Government appeared to be backsliding on the obligations it had entered into.

 It was expected that the first rounds deals with regulatory standards and fisheries.
 It is understood that if those points are not agreed by the end of June, both sides will break off negotiations to concentrate on no deal preparedness.

 The first round of talks concluded on 5 March 2020.
 Barnier reported 'grave differences' between the sides, citing in particular the UK's reluctance to commit formally to continued participation in the (non-EU) European Convention on Human Rights as a serious obstacle to security and criminal intelligence cooperation.